Grandpa Mark's Meatloaf - ButterYum

 - In a large bowl, combine the meatloaf ingredients.

-- Form into 2 equal size loaves and place in a greased 9x13 pan with about and inch of space between the loaves and all around the sides.
+- Form into 2 equal size loaves and place on a foil-lined half sheet pan, leaving an inch or two between the loaves.

-- In a small bowl, combine the brown sugar and ketchup; pour evenly over the loaves.
+- In a small bowl, combine the brown sugar and ketchup and brush half evenly over the loaves.

 - Remove from the oven and let stand for 10 minutes before slicing.